backdrop-contrib/style_settings/README.txt

 - Provide form elements on your settings page to configure module variables or theme settings (see below).

-#### Note ####
+#### Note 1 ####
 No code comment are allowed between a CSS value and its unit.

 Something like:
   border-width: /*variable:YOURMODULE_thickness*/2/*variable*/px;
 results in invalid CSS and is therefore ignored by browsers.
 Use instead:
   border-width: /*variable:YOURMODULE_thickness*/2px/*variable*/;

-You can set the variable as a 'textfield' in your settings form code.
-An example can be found in the 'code snippets' section below.
+The Style Settings form element 'Number' (see below) takes care of putting a measurement unit behind the value when storing it in a variable.

+#### Note 2 ####
-For readability it is furthermore recommended not to set the values of several CSS properties simultaneously if it contains inline code comments.
+For readability it is recommended not to set the values of several CSS properties simultaneously if it contains inline code comments.
 Instead of:
   border: solid /*variable:YOURMODULE_borderwidth*/2px/*variable*/ /*variable:YOURMODULE_bordercolor*/Red/*variable*/;
 use: